AppZard1/AppzardOffline/README.md

   `/home/username/.appzard`

 ## FAQ
-  ### Appzard offline url shows a blank screen
+  ### Appzard offline URL shows a blank screen
-  If you were redirected to the local instance url, yet it has shown a blank screen, please clear your cache and hard reload the page.
+  If you were redirected to the local instance URL, yet it has shown a blank screen, please clear your cache and hard reload the page.
   ### Does Appzard offline requires an internet connection anytime?
-  The advantage of appzard offline is to be able to run appzard workspace locally without internet connection.
-However, some other functions require internet connection to work properly:
+  The advantage of appzard offline is to be able to run appzard workspace locally without an internet connection.
+However, some other functions require an internet connection to work properly:
-  - Installation: installing appzard requires internet connection to download installation files from the cloud.
+  - Installation: installing Appzard requires an internet connection to download installation files from the cloud.
-  - Upgrade: upgrading appzard requires internet connection, to check the latest version, and download the updated files.
+  - Upgrade: upgrading appzard requires an internet connection, to check the latest version, and download the updated files.
-  - `appzard doctor`: appzard doctor requires internet connection, to check the latest version of appzard.
+  - `appzard doctor`: appzard doctor requires an internet connection, to check the latest version of appzard.
   ### How to stop appzard offline instance
   When starting a new instance you might have got a similar error: `An appzard instance is already running!`

-  This error is typically resulted in from two situations:
+  This error typically results in two situations:

-  1- Another program is using the `8888` port, and subsequently failling to establish a connection from appzard offline.
+  1- Another program is using the `8888` port, and subsequently failing to establish a connection from appzard offline.

   2- You have started, but didn't kill a previous appzard instance.